Skip to Content

 file_object = open('path/to/your/file.txt', 'mode')

-• File Path: A string that specifies the location of the file.
-It can be a simple filename (if the file is in the same directory as your script) or a full path.
+• File Path: A text string that specifies the location of the file.
+It can be a simple filename (if the file is in the same folder as your script) or a complete path.

-• Mode: A string that specifies the purpose for which you are opening the file (e.g., to read, to write, etc.).
-This is a crucial parameter that dictates what you can and cannot do with the file.
+• Mode: A string that specifies the purpose for which you are opening the file (for example, to read, to write, etc.).
+This is a crucial parameter that dictates what you are allowed to do with the file.

 The Golden Rule: Always Close Your Files

 You can manually call the .close() method on the file object.
 However, this approach is risky.
-If an error occurs while you’re processing the file, your .close() call might never be reached.
+If an error occurs while you are processing the file, your .close() call might never be reached!

 Output: